- Season & Tickets

 M.F.A. in Directing

 Natalie Novacek tells raw and daring stories with effortless staging through contemporary, language-driven scripts.
 She believes in collaboration rather than dictation in the rehearsal room and approaches each process with an inquisitive mind and open dialogue.
 She has worked with the Guthrie Theater, Theatre de la Jeune Lune, Children’s Theatre Company, ZACH Theatre, Ten Thousand Things, and Sandbox Theatre among others.
-She is the Artistic Director of Loudmouth Collective, known in her hometown of Minneapolis, MN for tackling challenging solo performance and engaging small-ensemble theatrical events (Gruesome Playground Injuries; Thom Pain (based on nothing); Cul-de-Sac; Fuddy Meers).
-Prior to founding Loudmouth Collective, Natalie was a producing artist with The Peanut Butter Factory (Oh, the Humanity and other good intentions; Joe Dowling’s William Shakespeare’s Romeo & Juliet on the Moon, featuring Kate Mulgrew as Lady Capulet).
-She has directed or assistant directed over 40 productions in the Twin Cities, working at the Guthrie Theater; Jungle Theater; Theatre de la Jeune Lune; Children’s Theatre Company; Ten Thousand Things; Sandbox Theatre and many others across the metro area.
+She is the artistic director of Loudmouth Collective, known in her hometown of Minneapolis, Minnesota for tackling challenging solo performance and engaging small-ensemble theatrical events (Gruesome Playground Injuries; Thom Pain (based on nothing); Cul-de-Sac; Fuddy Meers).
+Natalie’s UT directing credits include Annie Jump and the Library of Heaven, The Pillowman, and Esperanza Rising.
 Natalie was a Kennedy Center American College Theatre Festival National Selection Team Directing Fellow, and her production of Never Swim Alone by Daniel MacIvor was an invited production at the National XXXVII KC/ACTF.
+Natalie received her B.A. in Theatre Arts from Minnesota State University Moorhead.
 She is an Associate Member of the Stage Directors and Choreographers Society.
-Natalie received her B.A. in Theatre Arts from Minnesota State University Moorhead.
 Learn more about Natalie and her work with Loudmouth Collective.